linkarzu/linkarzu.github.io/_posts/neovim/2025-07-23-all-neobean-basics.md

 ---
-title: >-
-  All the basic and advanced Neovim navigation and editing commands you need to know to get  started
+title: Everything you need to know to get started with Neovim
 description: >-
-  Learn the neovim basics that show you how to navigate and edit text leaving a lot of nonsense out, this is all you need to know to get started
+  You hear about Neovim everywhere, you watch a couple of videos and you're even more confused than you were before.
+Here I'll cover the basics to get you started editing Markdown
 image:
   path: >-
     https://res.cloudinary.com/daqwsgmx6/image/upload/q_75/v1717456413/youtube/neovim/neovim-nav-basics.avif